The Unforgettable Beauty of Ballintoy Harbour on the Causeway Coast of Northern Ireland

 After you are done with the Ballintoy Harbour Game of Thrones tour, you can spend some time at Ballintoy Beach.

 This Northern Ireland beach is known for soft sand, clear water, and rock pools.
-It is perfect for taking a dip or simply lazing around.
+It is perfect for taking a dip or simply lazing around on the golden sandy beach, which is ideal for walking and relaxing while being surrounded by natural beauty and notable attractions.

 The beach is secluded and usually busy, mostly in summer.
 The safe shore makes it ideal for kids and families.